11 Fresno Places I Miss From Childhood

 My favorite store in Northgate Shopping Center was Arthur’s Toys.
 There was a time it would have been Tower Records for sure (dammit I miss that Tower Records), but with some perspective now, Arthur’s Toys.

-Looking for new cars that I could afford for my electric race track, that was my number one thing to do.
+Looking for new cars that I could afford for my electric race track, for me that was my number one thing to do.

 tyco-race-set Northgate Was Once The Most Important Shopping Center In Fresno